Read This First

 Prompt 5: What are the clues that what seems to be a legitimate claim may actually be based on pseudoscience?

-The section turns on Extraordinary Claims Without Extraordinary Evidence.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Extraordinary Claims Without Extraordinary Evidence in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Lack of Peer Review